martindambrosio/Google-Data-Analytics-Capstone-Cyclistic-Case-Python-Tableau/README.md

-# Case Study: Cyclistic - Google Data Analytics Professional Certificate
+# Case Study: Cyclistic - Google Data Analytics Professional Case

 🚴‍♂️ The Chicago-based bike-share company Cyclistic offers flexible pricing with single-ride, full-day, and annual passes.
 Since annual members are more profitable, the goal is to convert casual riders into members through data analysis and targeted marketing. 🚴‍♂️